 Let’s not get ahead of ourselves just yet.
 Before discussing the particulars of this form, it’s imperative to know when it should be used.
 A Final Conditional Waiver indicates that work has been done, but not all payments have been made.
 You can read more about the differences between unconditional and conditional lien waiver here.
 But even if all payments have been promised, or if you’ve received the check but not cashed the check, a conditional waiver could be appropriate.
 But if work is only partially done, a Partial Conditional Waiver or a Partial Unconditional Waiver may be appropriate.

 And last but not least, if work is done and the money is in the bank, a Final Unconditional Waiver may be the move.
 Final waivers are part of the contractor’s checklist for collecting final payment, but it’s critical that they understand how they work.

-How to Fill Out the Texas Final – Conditional Lien Waiver Form:
+How to Fill Out the Form

 First, let’s look at what isn’t there.
 On the Texas Final Unconditional Waiver, there’s a specific notice that must be printed in bold, (at least) 10 pt font.
 That notice is not required on this Final Conditional Waiver, though.
 Here’s what is required: